mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 So that’s why very naturally according to your intellectual sense, you can see “no hit” among a hundred thousand attempts to try to hit the bullseye.
 Nothing.

-That’s why we need the encouragement – “please, follow like this” – [which] Dogen mentions.
+That’s why we need the encouragement – “please, follow like this” – [which] Dōgen mentions.

 #### 55:14

 That is called *reflection*.
-And also Dogen Zenji mentions in this book – Number Six, page 53 – the second paragraph from the bottom:
+And also Dōgen Zenji mentions in this book – Number Six, page 53 – the second paragraph from the bottom:

 > The Buddha Sakyamuni said, “Turning the sound-perceiving stream of the mind inward, forsake knowing and being known.”
 >
-> (From *Zen Master Dogen: An Introduction with Selected Writings*, translated by Yuho Yokoi with Daizen Victoria.)
+> (From *Zen Master Dōgen: An Introduction with Selected Writings*, translated by Yuho Yokoi with Daizen Victoria.)

 This is cutting off the root of discriminating mind, so-called reflection.
 “Learn the backward step, and turn your light inwardly to illuminate yourself.”
 How do you do this?
 This is “Avalokiteshvara turns the sound-perceiving.”